Table of Contents

 What High APY Stablecoin Staking Means in 2026

-Most stablecoin yield falls into a small number of categories.
-Knowing which category you are in is the first risk-control step.
+Most stablecoin yield falls into a small number of categories:

 - Protocol savings rates: You hold a protocol's stablecoin and earn a system-defined savings rate that reflects protocol settings and revenue flows.